 The table highlights the key differences between projects vs. programs in use.

 The diagram shows a simplified view of how projects and programs fit within the hierarchy of a business.

-Think of diagram as showing the people running the business at the top of the triangle – the CEO and board.
+Think of the diagram as showing the people running the business at the top of the triangle – the CEO and board.
 At the bottom of the triangle, we have the individual specialists who are working as part of a project.
-At the top of the diagram, we have the Business Level where the board run the business.
-People at this level are concerned with, amongst other things, setting strategic direction to realize the vision, and managing a portfolio of programs to move towards the vision.
+At the top of the diagram, we have the Business Level, where the board runs the business.
+People at this level are concerned with, amongst other things, setting strategic direction to implement the vision and managing a portfolio of programs to move towards the vision.

 This diagram also highlights the difference between the project and the program and portfolio levels of management.
 The Business Level is responsible for managing a change portfolio, essentially several programs.
 Within the portfolio, each program is responsible for managing several projects.

-One of the key jobs of the program is to manage dependencies between projects, for example, the program must coordinate between the Tooling project and the Go To Market project to ensure alignment around the number of devices that the factory must produce to meet market demand.
-This will change over time and requires careful coordination so there isn’t over or undersupply, both of which would result in a reduced return on investment.
+One of the key jobs of the program is to manage dependencies between projects.
+For example, the program must coordinate between the Tooling project and the Go To Market project to ensure alignment around the number of devices that the factory must produce to meet market demand.
+It will change over time and requires careful coordination, so there isn’t oversupply, which would result in a reduced return on investment.